ChristyCheuk/Portfolio/dataviz3&4.md

 - Changes

-I came up with making changes to colors, adding numbers, and descriptions.
+I came up with ideas for making changes to colors, adding numbers, and descriptions.

 ### Solution
 #### Original design